 Vietnam.vn - Nền tảng quảng bá Việt Nam

-The sound of the loom echoes in the heart of the old village
+The sound of looms echoes through the old village.

-For generations, weaving has been closely associated with the lives of the Tay people in Pac Ngoi, Ba Be commune, symbolizing the ingenuity and love of culture of highland women.
-However, with the pace of modern life, the sound of the “creaking” loom is becoming less and less frequent, facing the risk of being lost in this countryside located right next to the green gem “Ba Be Lake”...
+For generations, weaving has been closely intertwined with the lives of the Tay people in Pac Ngoi, Ba Be commune, symbolizing the skill and love of culture of the highland women.
+But with the pace of modern life, the creaking sound of the loom is becoming increasingly rare, facing the risk of disappearing in this rural area located right next to the emerald green "Ba Be Lake"...

 Báo Thái NguyênBáo Thái Nguyên08/08/2025